What is Nutritional Yeast?

 It has several health benefits, as it is free from sugar, fat, and gluten.
 If you are on a diet and restricted to having your favorite foods, then you can prepare delicious foods using one of the forms of yeast.

-It is mainly derived from Saccharomyces cerevisiae.
-It is the same yeast that bakers and brewers use.
+It is mainly derived from Saccharomyces cerevisiae, the same yeast used by bakers and brewers.
 It acts as an inactive agent.

-Once the naturally grown yeasts are harvested, they are then pasteurized and dried.
-The live yeast cells would get killed throughout this process.
-So basically, nutritional yeast is kind of a seasoning agent which you can add to your diet.
+Once the naturally grown yeasts are harvested, they are pasteurized and dried.
+During this process, the live yeast cells are killed.
+So, nutritional yeast is a seasoning agent you can add to your diet.

 What makes nutritional yeast different from others is its cheesy and nutty taste.
 It contains glutamate, which is responsible for adding a cheesy taste naturally.